 Astrill Android VPN

 The company’s slogan is “AstrillVPN – shining star on VPN sky”.
 Having checked the Astrill Android version, this is not a message we can fully support.
-The light of Astrill star is not so low that the planets spinning around it can only be populated by the race of Dimwits.
-The speed by which its light travels is also enjoyable.
+Unless the light of Astrill’s star is so faint that planets in its gravity well are only able to support populations of the Dimwit species.
+The speed by which its light travels, though, is quite enjoyable.
 The only question is are you willing to pay the price, which by some standards, can be called astronomic?